cwendorf/Sourcebook/jamovi/index.md

 ### Data Entry

 This chapter provides step-by-step written instructions and screenshots showing how to enter the data using the software.
+Sample data files are available.

 - [One Sample Data](./data-entry/onesample.md)
 - [Paired and Repeated Measures Data](./data-entry/repeated.md)